 In February 2006, the FASB released Statement of Financial Accounting Standards No. 155, "Accounting for Certain Hybrid Financial Instruments - an Amendment of FASB Statements No. 133 and 140" ("SFAS 155").
-SFAS 155 nullifies the guidance in the FASB's Derivatives Implementation Group Issue D1 "Application of Statement 133 to Beneficial Interests in Securitized Assets", which had deferred the bifurcation requirements of Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS 133"), for certain beneficial interests in securitized financial assets.
+SFAS 155 nullifies the guidance in the FASB's Derivatives Implementation Group Issue D1 "Application of Statement 133 to Beneficial Interests in Securitized Assets", which had deferred the bifurcation requirements of Statement of Financial assets.
+SFAS 155 requires beneficial interests in securitized financial assets.
 SFAS 155 requires beneficial interests in securitized financial assets be analyzed to determine whether they are freestanding derivatives or hybrid instruments that contain an embedded derivative requiring bifurcation.
 SFAS 155 is effective for all financial instruments acquired, issued or subject to a re-measurement (new basis) event occurring after the beginning of an entity's fiscal year that begins after September 15, 2006.
-The Company is required to adopt SFAS 155 effective January 1, 2007.
 In January 2007, the FASB issued Derivative Implementation Group Issue No. B40, "Embedded Derivatives: Application of Paragraph 13(b) to Securitized Interests in Prepayable Financial Assets" ("DIG B40").
 DIG B40 provided limited exemption from bifurcation of embedded derivatives as required by paragraph 13(b) of SFAS 133.
 The Company adopted SFAS 155 on January 1, 2007.
 Management has concluded the exemption applies for the Company's investment in its mortgage backed securities and as a result, adoption of SFAS 155 did not have a material impact to the Company's consolidated financial statements.